 17. Checkpoint – Surfers Paradise

-This is a great place for the whole family where the kids get to play the latest computer games, whilst Mum and Dad can relax with a drink or two.
+This is an excellent place for the whole family where the kids get to play the latest computer games, while Mum and Dad can relax with a drink or two.
 Here they have gaming PCs, Xbox and PS4 consoles, retro arcade games, board games and racing simulators.
-For the sports lovers there are several large screens where the latest games from around the world are broadcasted.
+For sports lovers there are several large screens where the latest games from around the world are broadcasted.

 18. Strike – Surfers Paradise

 Strike down at Surfers Paradise is so much more than a tenpin bowling alley.
-The bowling alley has the lights turned down and the music turned up as well as cocktail bar and pizzas available.
-Children are welcome too but not after 8pm.
+The bowling alley has the lights turned down, and the music turned up as well as a cocktail bar and pizzas available.
+Children are welcome too but not after 8 pm.
 Bowling starts at $12 per person per game.
 There are also multiple escape rooms and karaoke rooms too.

-This awesome cinema brings you the newest technology in virtual reality, where tou strap on 3D glasses as well as having 7 different special effects kick in so instead of just feeling like you are watching a movie, you actually feel as if you are part of it.
+This impressive cinema brings you the newest technology in virtual reality.
+Strap on 3D glasses, and with the seven different special effects, instead of just feeling like you are watching a movie, you actually feel as if you are part of it.
 Tickets at the gate are $15 per adult, $13 per child and $56 per family or save and book online with tickets being $13.50 per adult, $11.70 per child and $50.40 for a family pass.
 Click here to purchase your discounted tickets.

-Top 10 things to do in Gold Coast include a visit to the various theme parks and Dreamworld is arguably one of the best theme park Gold Coast has.
-Dreamworld is a fantastic theme park with so many activities such as rollercoasters and rides suitable for the whole family and even toddlers will enjoy all that there is to see.
+Top 10 things to do in Gold Coast include a visit to the various theme parks, and Dreamworld is arguably one of the best theme park Gold Coast has (read out full guide here).
+Dreamworld is a fantastic theme park with plenty to do and see, including rollercoasters and rides suitable for the whole family.
+There is also plenty for the tiny tots too.

 Dreamworld offers some of the most exciting rides on the Gold Coast and is home to the Big 9 Thrill Rides including the BuzzSaw, the Giant Drop and the Tower of Terror II.
 But there is plenty for the little kids too including ABC Kids World and Tiger Island.

-At the time of publishing one day Dreamworld tickets (which also includes entry to WhiteWater World start from $95 per adult and $85 per child with children under 3 free.
-You really do need a full day at both Dreamworld and WhiteWater World though, so if you do this its best to get a multi-day pass which starts at $109 for adults and $89 for children with under 3 free.
-A multi day pass also includes entry to SkyPoint Observation Deck.
+At the time of publishing one-day Dreamworld tickets (which also includes entry to WhiteWater World start from $95 per adult and $85 per child with children under three free.
+You really do need a full day at both Dreamworld and WhiteWater World, so it’s best to get a multi-day pass.
+Multi passes start at $109 for adults and $89 for children with under three free.
+A multi-day pass also includes entry to SkyPoint Observation Deck.
 Click here to book your tickets.

 Some other options to save money on Dreamworld tickets include:

-- 1 day pass with buffet lunch – $100 per person via Klook – this fantastic it’s basically a buffet lunch for $5 – click here to purchase.
+- One day passes with buffet lunch – $100 per person via Klook – this is a fantastic deal as it’s basically a buffet lunch for $5 – click here to purchase.

-- 1 day pass with buffet lunch and SkyPoint entry – $105 per person via Klook – click here to purchase.
+- One day passes with buffet lunch and SkyPoint entry – $105 per person via Klook – click here to purchase.

-Dreamworld is located in South East Queensland at northern end of the Gold Coast on the Pacific Highway (M1) at Coomera, which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
-It is much easier to drive yourself, however there is the option of public transport.
-Alternatively you can book theme park transfers starting at $22 per person – click here for more information.
+Dreamworld is in Coomera, which is 17kms north of Surfers Paradise and 48kms south of Brisbane.
+It is much easier to drive yourself.
+However, there is the option of public transport.
+Alternatively, you can book theme park transfers starting at $22 per person – click here for more information.

-Dreamworld is one of the Gold Coast top attractions and is open 7 days a week between the hours of 10 am to 5 pm.
+Dreamworld is one of the Gold Coast top attractions and is open seven days a week between the hours of 10 am to 5 pm.

 21. WhiteWater World

-Another kid friendly Gold Coast attraction during the warmer months is WhiteWater World.
+Another kid-friendly Gold Coast attraction during the warmer months is WhiteWater World.
 There are water slides and activities suitable for all ages so the whole family can enjoy the day.
-From Wiggle Bay for the little ones to the Triple Voretex for the older thrill seekers, whilst the entire family will love the massive wave pool.
+From Wiggle Bay for the little ones to the Triple Vortex for the older thrill-seekers, while the entire family will love the massive wave pool.